const-ae/einsum/README.md

 #> [8,]  3.0707573 -2.5552313 -1.5538108 -1.28101253
 ```

-This was a fairly simple example and there seems little benefit of using
+This is a fairly simple example and there seems little benefit of using
-it over the more familiar matrix product expression. ‘einsum’ even is a
+it over the more familiar matrix product expression.
+Furthermore,
-lot slower.
+‘einsum’ is a lot slower.

 However, ‘einsum’ truly shines when working with more than 2-dimensional
 arrays, where it can be difficult to figure out the correct kind of